-Our verification methodology involves annotating the API exposed to extensions with refinement types that capture security-related pre- and post-conditions.
-For example, the fragment of the DOM API shown earlier is annotated as shown below.
-This API makes use of dependent refinement types as provided by the Fine programming language-Section VI includes a detailed review of Fine, but we give a taste of our approach here.
+Our verification methodology involves developing an API for extensions annotated with refinement types to capture security-related pre- and post-conditions.
+We program extensions against this API and verify them for compliance with a security policy \mathcal{P} .
+We present a detailed review of Fine in Section VI, but give a taste of our approach below.

-''' ( Refined DOM API ) val tagName: e:elt \rightarrow t:string{EltTagName e t} val firstChild: p:elt \rightarrow e:elt{EltParent e p} val getAttr: e:elt \rightarrow a:string \rightarrow v:string{EltAttr e a v} val textContent: e:elt{CanRead e} \rightarrow string '''
+''' ( Refined DOM API )

+val tagName: e:elt \rightarrow t:string{EltTagName e t}

+val firstChild: p:elt \rightarrow e:elt{EltParent e p}

+val getAttr: e:elt \rightarrow a:string \rightarrow v:string{EltAttr e a v} val textContent: e:elt{CanRead e} \rightarrow string '''

 The code above declares types for four common functions in our API that allows extensions to manipulate the DOM.
 The type of tagName says that it is a function that takes a DOM element e (given the abstract type elt) as an argument, and returns a string t as a result.
 Additionally, the type of tagName is annotated with a post-condition asserting that the returned string t is related to the argument e according to EltTagName et, a proposition used in our authorization policies.
 The types of firstChild and getAttr are similar.
 In contrast, the type of textContent shows it to be a function from DOM elements e to strings, where the returned string could be security-sensitive data on a page, e.g., it could represent the contents of a password field.
-To ensure that extensions cannot access such sensitive content without appropriate privileges, the type of textContent is annotated with a pre-condition that requires the caller to have the CanReade privilege on the argument e.
-Extension code (like getWebsite) can be statically verified against this API for policy compliance using refinement type checking.
-Extensions that pass the type checker are guaranteed to be $(\mathcal{L}; \mathcal{P})$ -safe.
+To ensure that extensions cannot access such sensitive content without appropriate privileges, the type of textContent is annotated with a pre-condition that requires the caller to have the CanRead e privilege on the argument e.